 It is extremely important to get a property condition report from a third party before you lease a home to a tenant.
 Most tenants like to be present for this, so they can examine the damage themselves.
 After the tenant moves out, you can use this report to file a dispute if necessary, which allows you to claim the money back for the repairs from the deposit, or on top of the deposit.

 Managing property condition including wear and tear is just one of the responsibilities you have as a landlord.
-If you don’t have the time need help, Redmond Property Management can handle everything for you, including paperwork and inspections, for a small percentage of the monthly rent.
+If you don’t have the time or need help, Redmond Property Management can handle everything for you, including paperwork and inspections, for a small percentage of the monthly rent.